alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Eirini-Zormpa/weekly-meetings-emma.md

 ### Notes to discuss during 1:1

 - The GDPR :tada:
+- EK - thanks for tackling this and let's write this up for the CM team when you have finished this work.

 #### Who did you help this week?

+* SB - did some of her tasks while she was unwell.

 #### Who helped you this week?